hugoleeney/edgetier_programming_exersize/README.md

 # EdgeTier Python Challenge

-**Note:** Please do not put your solution in a public repository (GitHub etc.).
-We are sending this to multiple candidates and do not want anyone to have an unfair advantage.

 # Description

 EdgeTier's main product, Arthur, allows contact centre agents to answer customer queries via live chat and email.
 This project contains a tiny subset of the system with a database of users, chats, and chat messages.